-The Ventrac KX523 snow blower is designed for commercial snow clearing of sidewalks, driveways, and other areas.
-It is a powerful two stage snow blower that moves large amounts of snow quickly.
+The Ventrac NX340 snow blower is designed for clearing snow from sidewalks.
+It is a powerful, two stage snow blower that moves large amounts of snow quickly.

-The snow blower's large 40.6 cm (16 inch) auger funnels the snow into the high speed fan which throws the snow up to 12.2 meters (40 feet) away from the operation area.
+The snow blower's auger funnels the snow into the high speed fan which throws the snow up to 9 meters (30 feet) away from the operation area.

-The discharge chute is hydraulically controlled, allowing the operator to control the direction of the discharge from the power unit's seat.
+The discharge chute is hydraulically controlled, allowing the operator to control the direction of the discharge from the operator platform.

-An optional 12 volt actuator can be installed, allowing the operator to control the throw distance of the snow blower from the power unit's seat.
+An optional 12 volt actuator kit can be installed to allow the operator to control the throw distance of the snow blower from the operator platform.